hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/update.md

 # The UPDATE Statement

-UPDATE statements update existing data in a table.
-They can operate directly on a table and also through a database view.
+UPDATE statements in SQL update existing data in a table.
+They can operate directly on a table and sometimes also through a database view.

-They can specify the entirety of columns and/or rows to be modified or just subsets of them.
+They can specify the entire list of columns and/or rows to be modified or just subsets of them.

+The only return of the UPDATE statement (as well as for the INSERT an DELETE statements) is the number of updated rows.

 ## Examples